Michail Antonio: Sheffield Wednesday

 On 21 February 2012, Sheffield Wednesday signed Antonio on an emergency loan deal until the end of the season.
 His debut for the Owls came in a 1–0 victory over local rivals, Sheffield United on 26 February.
 In his next appearance, a 4–1 win against Bury, he scored two and set up another for forward Ryan Lowe.
 In the following match, against Bournemouth, Antonio set up the opener and scored Wednesday's third in the opening ten minutes.
 On 21 April 2012, against Carlisle United at Hillsborough, he scored a 95th-minute winner to beat them and put Sheffield Wednesday only one point behind local rivals United, who were in second place.
-He helped the Owls to promotion on the final day of the season by scoring the first in a 2–0 victory over already relegated Wycombe Wanderers, which led Wednesday to finish above Steel city rivals Sheffield United.
+He helped the Owls to promotion on the final day of the season by scoring the first in a 2–0 victory over already relegated Wycombe Wanderers, which led Wednesday to finish above Steel City rivals Sheffield United.

 Antonio signed on a permanent basis for Sheffield Wednesday on 6 August 2012 on a four-year deal after a third and final bid for the player was accepted by Reading.
 In his first season with the club, Antonio had been leading the scoring charts with nine goals, but an injury suffered in a 2–0 defeat by Cardiff City on 16 March 2013 ruled him out for the rest of the season.

 Nottingham Forest

 On 6 August 2014, Antonio signed a three-year contract with Nottingham Forest for a transfer fee in the region of £1.5 million.

-Antonio's strong form in Forest's first five league matches of the season, in which he contributed three goals and three assists, led to him being named as a candidate for the Championship's Player of the Month award for August.
-Antonio lost out on the award to Charlton's Igor Vetokele.
+Antonio's strong form in Forest's first five league matches of the season, in which he contributed three goals and three assists, led to him being named as a candidate for the Championship Player of the Month award for August.
+Antonio lost out on the award to Charlton Athletic's Igor Vetokele.
 Antonio started every league match for Forest during his first season with the club, scoring 14 goals, and was named Forest's Player of the Season on 4 May 2015.

 On 11 August 2015, Antonio scored a brace in a 3–4 loss to League One club Walsall in the first round of the League Cup.
 On 15 August, the winger scored the winner in a 2–1 victory at home to Rotherham to open his tally for the new season.

 Having already rejected a bid of £4 million from West Bromwich Albion for the transfer of Antonio earlier that summer, Forest received a second bid of £4 million from arch-rivals Derby County.
 Consequently, Antonio was left out of Forest's Championship match against Charlton Athletic on 19 August 2015, with his manager Dougie Freedman citing that the winger was not "in the right frame of mind" to play.
 However, Antonio returned for the next league match at Bolton Wanderers.
 On 26 August, West Ham United joined the bidding for Antonio, offering Forest £4 million and winger Matt Jarvis on a season-long loan.